DomenicoPatella/BattGo-ArduPilot/README.md

-I wrote the backend driver and i tested  the firware in SITL mode with BGlinker on the serial port The protocol is in ASCII mode
+I wrote the backend driver and  tested  the firware in SITL mode with BGlinker on the serial port The protocol is in ASCII mode
 The flight controlloer  send the request with an specific ID command , the smart battery responde with an Ack message There are several messsages , someone of these require new variables to store the informations.